Ask the Expat! Wellington, NZ

 The rest of New Zealand, you should see by car or a camper.
-Flying, will ensure you miss out on all the secret places you stumble upon by mistake (the little hidden gems).
+Flying, will ensure you miss out on all the secret places you stumble upon by mistake.
 If you are going to the South Island, the ferry is the easiest option.

-Day tripping…… once place we should see on a day trip.
+Day tripping: one place we should see on a day trip.